Unconcurrent/SoloDB/README.md

 ## Features

+Imagine the power of MongoDB and SQL combined.

 - [SQLite](https://sqlite.org/) at the core.
 - Serverless, it is a .NET library.
 - Simple API, see the [below](#usage).